Hardtop: United States

-Other manufacturers also designated special names for their pillarless models.
-Ford called them Victoria, Chrysler used Newport and their luxury division Imperial used the name Southampton, Packard named them Mayfair, and Hudson's were Hollywoods.
+Other manufacturers also designated unique names for their pillarless models.
+Ford called them Victoria, Chrysler used Newport, and their luxury division Imperial used the name Southampton, Packard named them Mayfair, and Hudson's were Hollywoods.
 Nash used the Country Club moniker while pillarless Studebakers were Starliners, a name that was later used by Ford for its Galaxie hardtop.

-By 1956 every major U.S. automaker offered two- and four-door hardtops in a particular model lineup.
-General Motors restyled their new models and now offered four-door hardtops from every division and in nearly every series except the lowest priced lines.
-Chrysler also offered two- and four-door hardtops for every brand, from Imperial, Chrysler, DeSoto, Dodge and Plymouth.
+By 1956, every major U.S. automaker offered two- and four-door hardtops in a particular model lineup.
+General Motors restyled their new models and offered four-door hardtops from every division and nearly every series except the lowest-priced lines.
+Chrysler also offered two- and four-door hardtops for every brand, from Imperial, Chrysler, DeSoto, Dodge, and Plymouth.

 In 1956, the first four-door hardtop station wagons were introduced to the Rambler line by American Motors Corporation.
 The following year, the Mercury Commuter hardtop wagons became available in both two- and four-door body styles.
-Chrysler built four-door hardtop station wagons all the way through 1964, in both the Chrysler and Dodge 880 lines.
+Chrysler built four-door hardtop station wagons through 1964 in both the Chrysler and Dodge 880 lines.

-Throughout the 1960s the two-door pillarless hardtop was by far the most popular body style in most lines where such a model was offered.
+Throughout the 1960s, the two-door pillarless hardtop was the most popular body style in most lines where such a model was offered.
 Even on family-type vehicles like the Chevrolet Impala, the two-door hardtop regularly outsold four-door sedans.
-Some car lines (such as the 1957-64 Cadillac and 1965–69 Corvair) only offered pillarless models with no sedans at all.
-So prevalent were true hardtops that Popular Mechanics had to describe that the new full-sized 1967 Oldsmobile Delmont models also included a "pillar" sedan.
+Some car lines (such as the 1957-64 Cadillac and 1965–69 Corvair) only offered pillarless models with no pillared sedans.
+So prevalent were true hardtops that Popular Mechanics had to describe that the new full-sized 1967 Oldsmobile Delmont models even included a "pillar" sedan.